 - 4 base fittings for the plumbing pipes

 - Small plywood scraps to secure to the bottom (to add strength)

 - 4 hooks to hang the lights from and wrap the extra wire around

 - Planting soil

-Add Your Outdoor String Lights
+Attach Your Outdoor String Lights to the Posts

 - Secure your hooks on the top of the posts with screws (use and electric screw driver if available.)